Medial Branch Neurotomy: Your Experience

 You will lie on an exam table, most likely on your stomach depending on where the problem joint is.

-Your health care provider will clean the skin over the treatment site and then numb it with medicine.
+Your healthcare provider will clean the skin over the treatment site and then numb it with medicine.

 Your provider uses X-ray imaging (fluoroscopy) to help see your spine and guide the treatment.
 Your provider may inject a contrast dye into the affected region to help get a better image.
+If you are allergic to iodine or had a reaction to a dye, tell your healthcare provider.

-Your health care provider uses heat, cold, or chemicals to destroy part of the nerve near the inflamed facet joint.
+Your healthcare provider uses heat, cold, or chemicals to destroy part of the nerve near the inflamed facet joint.
 Nearby nerves may also be treated.

 After the procedure